YourMobileGeek/100DaysOfCode2019/README.md

 * Day 78
   > Lil late on updating today.
 But worked on the Chaos game a little.
 Not a lot yet.
 Maybe complete it today only.

+* Day 79
+  > Tried out new patterns.
+Failed miserably.
+Just one more day and i'll be done with this.